Synvya/ai-concierge/docs/architecture.md

 ## Analytics Flow
 1. Frontend tags each visitor with UUID stored in localStorage and calls `/analytics/visit`.
-2. Backend deduplicates visitors using Redis and writes a JSON record per visitor/day to S3.
+2. Backend deduplicates visitors within the running process and writes a JSON record per visitor/day to S3.
 3. Each chat session obtains a session UUID; queries within session are buffered and flushed to S3 on completion.
 4. No assistant responses are persisted; only queries and aggregate counts are stored.